Ipil, Zamboanga Sibugay

-Ipil Airport is located at Barangay Sanito, along the Pan Philippine Highway, and it is the only airport in Zamboanga Sibugay.
+The town hosts its only airport in the province, Ipil Airport located at Barangay Sanito, along the Pan Philippine Highway.
+Its large income and population makes it a major commercial and economic center in Zamboanga Sibugay.

 History

 Ipil used to be known as Sanito, a place under barrio Bacalan under the Municipality of Kabasalan.
 It was a swampy area and a docking spot for pioneering Ilocanos who settled in the upper areas of Titay.
 Ipil was a jumping point for their lantsa sailing to Zamboanga City.
 The first mayor of Ipil was Gregorio Dar, an Ilocano who came from Titay.
 The Dar Family were the second batch of Ilocanos who settled upon the invitation of Mariano Families who are among the first batch of Ilocanos from Luzon.
 When Sanito became a Town in 1949, its name was changed to Ipil, as there were many Ipil trees found within the said locale.